-Higher education institutions in our site selection experiments sample tend to be larger and more research-active than institutions not in our sample (Andrews, 2021a).3 Using Reports of the Commissioner of Education from 1870-1934, Andrews (2021a) shows that institutions in the experimental sample have higher total enrollments, greater numbers of graduate students, more faculty, and higher library volumes compared to all non-experimental institutions and are comparable to institutions with a contemporary Carnegie classification of R1 or R2 ("high" or "very high" research activity) according to these measures, indicating that they are representative of U.S. research universities.
+Higher education institutions in our site selection experiments sample tend to be larger and more research-active than institutions not in our sample (Andrews, 2021a).
+Using Reports of the Commissioner of Education from 1870-1934, Andrews (2021a) shows that institutions in the experimental sample have higher total enrollments, greater numbers of graduate students, more faculty, and higher library volumes compared to all non-experimental institutions and are comparable to institutions with a contemporary Carnegie classification of R1 or R2 ("high" or "very high" research activity) according to these measures, indicating that they are representative of U.S. research universities.
 Since most establishment cases in our sample involve universities, we use the term "university" throughout to refer to any kind of institution of higher education in our sample.

-Treating runner-up counties as counterfactuals for winner counties, we compare contemporary outcomes for winning and runner-up counties within each university location experiment by estimating regressions of the form where y_c is an outcome for county c, $Winner_c$ is an indicator that equals 1 if this county won a university as part of the site selection experiment, and γ_e is a set of site selection experiment fixed effects so that comparisons are between winning and runner-up counties for the same university.
-We report robust standard errors.
+Treating runner-up counties as counterfactuals for winner counties, we compare contemporary outcomes for winning and runner-up counties within each university location experiment by estimating regressions of the form where $y_c$ is an outcome for county c, $Winner_c$ is an indicator that equals 1 if this county won a university as part of the site selection experiment, and $\gamma_e$ is a set of site selection experiment fixed effects so that comparisons are between winning and runner-up counties for the same university.
+We stress that we estimate long-run local effects of universities, which necessarily capture both the direct effect of establishing a university and any indirect effects that result from a county having a university throughout its history.
+In all results we report robust standard errors.